 “Honestly, I don’t really feel any different.
-I still have to ask dad and grandpa about it, but I’ve been in here all day and they’ve been too busy to visit me.”
+I still have to ask father and grandfather about it, but I’ve been in here all day and they’ve been too busy to visit me.”

-“Can you guys tell me what happened?
-I talked to my mom about it.
+“Can you two tell me what happened?
+I talked to my mother about it.
 She said something about a fire?”

 “You were swallowed up in a fire, Naleen.
 You were screaming on the ground and Kaidus came to you.
 He was shouting something, and then he stepped away right before a fire rose up around you.”
 Sylvia replied, taking a seat on the bed.

 “Larant said fire is the simplest element to control.
 Something about bodies producing heat?
 He was explaining a lot of things, but I can’t remember.”
 Sylvia answered.

 “Don’t worry about it too much, Naleen.
 Larant’s awakening was a fiery hare that burnt his room.
 At least yours wasn’t something so stupid, and you didn’t burn anything except a small part of the stage.”
 Jillian grinned.

 “Really?
 Hehehe!”
 Naleen giggled, hearing the absurdity of it.